 An application that can further support the compatible brand ‘gsc2’, would further process the item reference and find the Gaussian splat representation item.

-By accessing and parsing the GaussianSplatGlobalConfigurationProperty, application would read the gs_4cc field, then invoke the proper media handler and pass the item payload for further Gaussian splat decoding, formatting and rendering.
+By accessing and parsing the GaussianSplatGlobalConfigurationProperty, application would read the gs_format field, then invoke the proper media handler which further reads the MIME item and its payload for further decoding as indicated by the gs_format field of GaussianSplatGlobalConfigurationProperty.

-Ed.
-Note: Further include text for “image-backed or image-assisted representations”, such as SOG

-2 Overview: GS as a HEIF profile
+6 Overview: GS stored as a structured binary representation

-2.1 General
+6.1 General

-A Gaussian Splat representation is carried as an auxiliary image item associated with a conventional cover/master image item.
+A Gaussian Splat representation is carried as a non-image item of type 'gspl' that is associated with a conventional cover image item through an item reference of type 'gsil'.
+The representation data is organized into one or more stream items or data tracks, enabling selective access to individual attributes of the representation.

-2.2 Carriage model
+6.2 Carriage model

 The primary item is a coded image item that acts as a 2D cover image for legacy HEIF viewers.

-A Gaussian Splat (GS) representation item is an auxiliary image item linked to the cover image through an item reference of type 'auxl'.
-The GS representation item groups one or more GS stream items in the MetaBox or in one or more tracks identified by the GS representation item.
+A Gaussian Splat (GS) representation item is a non-image item of type 'gspl' that is the target of an item reference of type 'gsil' from the cover image item.

+The GS representation item groups one or more GS stream items via item reference of type ‘gsst’ in the MetaBox..

 When GS data units are carried as items, each GS stream item carries one or more attribute sets and signals the role(s) through one or more item properties, enabling selective loading and parallel decoding.

-When GS data units are carried as tracks, one or more attributes may be packed into samples of an auxiliary track or into samples of a track using an image or video coding format.
+When GS data units are carried as tracks, one or more attributes may be packed into samples of a Gaussian Splat data track or into samples of a track using an image or video coding format.
 Each compressed GS stream item signals the compressor used through an item property using a 4CC code.
 The design is independent of any specific compression algorithm.

-2.3Role Assignment
+6.3Role Assignment